AshotHarutyunyan/colorDropper/README.md

 # Color Dropper

-This project gives you ability to drop color from canvas and use it also there is preview part which is make drop mor user friendly
+This project gives you the ability to drop color from Canvas and use it also there is a preview part which is make drop more user-friendly

 ## How To Run